After France and the Angerville circuit, the drivers registered for the FIA Karting European Championship -

 "It is true it has sometimes been rainy to Genk and, in this case, the experience and skill of the technicians are paramount, because the possible pressure range is very wide with our rain tyres.
 There are different parameters to take into account, such as the amount of water on the track and the outside temperature", added Paolo Bombara.

 Travisanutto on the top step of the podium

 In general, the performance of the tyres was confirmed throughout the meeting.
 Several drivers dropped below the 52-second mark in Free Practice, where track conditions were optimal.
-It was finally the Italian Gabriele Mini who finished with the fastest time of the meeting in 52" 742.
+It was finally the Italian Gabriele Mini who finished with the fastest time of the meeting in 52"742.
 "At Genk, times can vary over a day, depending on the sun, temperature and time", acknowledged Koen Lemmens, the manager of the premises.
-"Moreover, although some were surprised by this variation, we have seen differences in both OK and Junior".
+"Moreover, although some were surprised by this variation, we have seen differences both in OKJ and OK".

 In the final, the Italian Lorenzo Travisanutto showed all the brilliance he had shown in 2018 when he became World Championship in OK with another brand of tyres.
 Behind him, Scotland's Dexter Patterson was brilliantly back in 2nd place ahead of Sweden's Dino Beganovic.
 "Among the top 15 drivers who scored points in Belgium in the final, there were 13 different teams.
 This proves that the use of our tyres is not a problem and that sporting fairness is there.
 I am already looking forward to going to Kristianstad in Sweden for the next meeting of this exciting European Championship", concluded Paolo Bombara.